1

 Find a Home

-Determine where the local program will reside; develop a steering committee or board of directors; identify a champion/point of contact; review program manual and sample memorandum of understanding.
+Determine where the local program will reside, develop a steering committee or board of directors, identify a champion/point of contact, and review this website.

 Contact Colorado Main Street staff for a sample MOU or for any questions.